The Insider Guide To Living In Malaga As An Expat

 Teatinos

-As Málaga’s university district, it’s modern with a dynamic nightlife, and is very international, both in presence and cuisine.
+As Málaga’s university district, it’s modern with a dynamic nightlife and is very international, both in presence and cuisine.
 Favored by students and young families as it focuses on that type of budget and lifestyle.

 La Merced